elliotchance/vsql/docs/snippets.rst

    runtime to a virtual table.

 .. |v.Connection.schema_tables| replace::
-   schema_tables returns all table names for the provided schema.
+   schema_tables returns tables for the provided schema.
 If the schema does not exist and empty list will be returned.

 .. |v.Connection.schemas| replace::
-   schemas returns the names of schemas in this catalog (database).
+   schemas returns the schemas in this catalog (database).

 .. |v.ConnectionOptions| replace::
    ConnectionOptions can modify the behavior of a connection when it is opened.